GLOBAL Alert Overide

 • Always add alternative (alt) text and captions, and never rely on the auto-generated options.
 THEY ALWAYS NEED EDITS!

 • Note which platforms need open captions (embedded/burned-in – inaccessible to screen readers) versus closed captions (SRT file upload – accessible to screen readers).
-All platforms now have options for auto-generated captions, but remember to edit these.
-Instagram is the only platform that does not allow in-feed post caption editing, and Instagram (Stories included) and TikTok are the only platforms that don’t allow SRT uploads.

 • Shorten URLs and remove “www.,” “https://,” etc.